arg9244/Android-Debloater/README.md

 I additionally have provided a script with all the MIUI 11 default apps that i personally don't use you can check that out and if there is any app that you dont want to be uninstalled just remove from the list

-this project is inspired by [Windows10Debloater ](https://github.com/Sycnex/Windows10Debloater) and it has a lot to go (hopefully) so feel free to contribute you'r ideas
+this project is inspired by [Windows10Debloater ](https://github.com/Sycnex/Windows10Debloater) and it has a lot to go (hopefully) so feel free to contribute